swetabh65/ServerlessArchitecture-Assignment/AS12_README.md

-# Automated Instance Management Using AWS Lambda and Boto3
+# Auto-Scale EC2 Instances Based on Load Using AWS Lambda, Boto3, and SNS

 ## Objective
 Automate EC2 instance management using AWS Lambda and Boto3.